ckidner/DExB2/Week_11/What_to_expect_this_week.md

 ### Week 10
 Final Week!
-This week you will present your posters at a meeting at the Bayes Institute.
-You will get a chance to see what the other groups have been up to and asess each other's work.
-The final piece of portfolio assessment is also due in
+We begin wiht eht class test.
+An hour for you to work thoguh a data analyssi task, anser a few questions about it and produce a graph.
+Once that's out of the way yu have the rest f te session to do final prep for your posters before presenting them on Friday.
+You will get a chance to see what the other groups have been up to and assess each other's work.
+The final piece of portfolio assessment is also due in.